mapr/hadoop-common/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/FairScheduler.md

 * **A queueMaxAMShareDefault element**: which sets the default AM resource limit for queue; overriden by maxAMShare element in each queue.

 * **A defaultQueueSchedulingPolicy element**: which sets the default scheduling policy for queues; overriden by the schedulingPolicy element in each queue if specified.
 Defaults to "fair".

+* **A defaultQueueLabel element**: which sets the default label for queues which do not have any label; .
+All queues (exclude "root") which do not have a label will get "defaultQueueLabel" as their label.

 * **A queuePlacementPolicy element**: which contains a list of rule elements that tell the scheduler how to place incoming apps into queues.
 Rules are applied in the order that they are listed.
 Rules may take arguments.
 All rules accept the "create" argument, which indicates whether the rule can create a new queue.
 "Create" defaults to true; if set to false and the rule would place the app in a queue that is not configured in the allocations file, we continue on to the next rule.
 The last rule must be one that can never issue a continue.
 Valid rules are: